zapier/zapier-platform-cli/README-source.md

 ### Modifying a Trigger

-Let's say we want to let our users tweak the style of recipes they are triggering on.
+Let's say we want to let our users tweak the cuisine style of recipes they are triggering on.
 A classic way to do that with Zapier is to provide an input field a user can fill out.

 In `triggers/recipe.js`, replace the file with: